ComputerMusicc/biodiversity/README.md

 1. Time Frame of Data:
 1. Database Format:

-### Analysis
+### EDA Analysis
-1. Type: Purpose: How is it validated?
+1. Type: Histogram Purpose: Distribution of conservation_status.
+How is it validated?:
 1. Type:  Purpose: How is it validated?
 1. Type: Purpose: How is it validated?

 ### Ethical Considerations